Woodshed-Technology-LLC/woodshed-site/README.md

 There are many small choices to make when building up a design.
 We can best summarize them in a style guide, which we use to keep our designs consistent and on-brand.

-The following is an excerpt from the Woodshed style guide, which helps explain the basis for our visual language.
+The following is an excerpt from the Woodshed style guide.

 #### About